Preferred Architecture for Cisco Webex Hybrid Services

 Webex Hybrid Calendar Service enables a tight integration between the user's enterprise Microsoft Exchange calendar, Microsoft Outlook invitations, and Webex Teams Messaging.
 The Calendar Connector service provides two key features:

-When @spark is added to the location field of an Outlook calendar invitation, Calendar Connector and the cloud calendar service create a Webex Teams meeting and a new Webex Teams collaboration space with a name that matches the invitation subject.
+When @meet is added to the location field of an Outlook calendar invitation, Calendar Connector and the cloud calendar service create a Webex Teams meeting and a new Webex Teams collaboration space with a name that matches the invitation subject.
 All users in the calendar invitation are added to the Webex Teams space and are invited to the meeting.
 This facilitates collaboration and allows the meeting organizer and attendees to communicate and share material prior to, during, and even after the meeting.
 If a calendar invitation includes a distribution list, users on the distribution list will not be added to the Webex Teams space automatically; however, they will receive the meeting invitation.

 Hybrid calendar integration also enables: